Firefighters make significant progress on Alaska wildfire

 Nearly 450 firefighters working the fire about 70 miles (112 kilometers) north of Alaska’s largest city brought it to 46 percent containment Monday, up from 10 percent on Friday.

-Residents along a roughly 10-mile (16 kilometer) stretch of the Parks Highway, the main thoroughfare between Anchorage and Denali National Park, are under mandatory evacuation orders.
-Another 103 residences have been told to be ready to evacuate.
+Residents along a roughly 10-mile (16 kilometer) stretch of the Parks Highway, the main thoroughfare between Anchorage and Denali National Park, were allowed back into their homes Monday after being ordered to evacuate after the fire started Aug.
+17.

-The fire has burned 5.2 sq. miles (13 sq. kilometers) since starting Aug.
-17. The cause is under investigation, but the Alaska Division of Forestry said it was human caused.
+The fire has burned 5.2 sq. miles (13 sq. kilometers).
+The cause is under investigation, but the Alaska Division of Forestry said it was human caused.

 Besides homes, three businesses and 84 outbuildings have been destroyed.